 Itinerant healer Snake is summoned — through unrevealed means — by a small community.
-One of their children is badly sick, and about to die.
+One of their children is badly sick.

 They have been reluctant to call for a healer.
 They’re not used to foreigners, and snake-based medicine scares them.
 In their environment, snakes — such as horned vipers — are a major source of casualties.

 The child therefore has little time left to live.
 Though Snake is exhausted from days of riding across the desert, she has to prepare a treatment ASAP.